afancyfridgemagnet/chatweave/README.md

 `/fresh <# seconds>` (default: 0)
 Messages older than # seconds will be separated with a 'tracker bar' that may help keep track of new messages.
 Set to 0 to disable this functionality.

+`/delay <# milliseconds>` (default: 50)
+Time to buffer/delay messages to the screen which could improve performance for spammy chats by batching multiple messages together.
+Set to 0 to disable this functionality.

 ## Extra Commands